3 DevSecOps Best Practices You Can Apply Today

 But you can’t always slow down development to do extra security checks.
 Instead, you need to accelerate security efforts (and match the pace of development).

-That’s why DevSecOps is important.
+That’s why security is important.
 It’s especially key for safety-critical development teams.

 There’s no room for security risks in: